Picovoice/speaker-diarization-benchmark/README.md

 ### Jaccard Error Rate (JER)

 The Jaccard Error Rate (JER) is a newly developed metric for evaluating speaker diarization, specifically designed for DIHARD II.
 It is based on the Jaccard similarity index, which measures the similarity between two sets of segments.
-JER assigns equal weight to each speaker's contribution, regardless of their speech duration.
+In short, JER assigns equal weight to each speaker's contribution, regardless of their speech duration.
 For a more in-depth understanding, refer to the second DIHARD's [paper](https://arxiv.org/abs/1906.07839).

+### Total Memory Usage

+This metric provides insight into the memory consumption of the diarization engine during its processing of audio files.
+It presents the total memory utilized, measured in gigabytes (GB).

-### Real Time Factor
+### Core-Hour

-The real-time factor (RTF) is determined by comparing the CPU processing time to the length of the input speech file.
-A lower RTF indicates higher computational efficiency in an engine.
-Unfortunately, this metric had to be excluded for cloud-based engines or those exclusively runnable on GPU.
-As for the others, we ensured a fair comparison by running them on a single CPU core.
+The Core-Hour metric is employed when evaluating the computational efficiency of the diarization engine.
+This metric assesses computational time by indicating the utilization of a single CPU core over one hour.
+Increased computational efficiency is indicated by lower Core-Hour values, enabling faster processing of longer audio files.

+[!NOTE]
+`Total Memory Usage` and `Core-Hour` metrics are not applicable to cloud-based engines.

 ## Engines